mgedmin/ztk-py3-status/README.rst

 Caching
 -------

+The ./get_pypi_status.py caches metadata received from PyPI for 24 hours by default in ./cache/meta/\*.json.
+You can override these settings with

+  ./get_pypi_status.py --cache-dir=~/.cache/pypi-meta --cache-max-age=3600

 The sdist cache used by get_deps.py is (a) configurable, and (b) compatible with buildout.
 If you use a shared buildout cache, so you can speed up the initial dependency extraction with ::